Loch Ness is the most famous loch in Scotland and much of that is down to the mystical creature that lives in the depths of its water.

 For a bit of culture and entertainment, Eden Court in Inverness is a leading venue for the arts.
 You can see live events that cover the spectrum from theatre, dance, music, and comedy.
 There is also a cinema showing mainstream films for you to enjoy.
 For blockbusters and family films, head to the Vue Cinema complex.
 The cinema is a great choice when the weather takes a turn for the impossible.

-Loch Ness holiday cottages
+A perfect Loch Ness holiday cottage

 Take a look at our collection of cosy holiday escapes for families, boltholes for couples, and large stylish houses for big groups, and find your perfect Loch Ness cottage.
+Check out our guide and discover some more magical lochside locations throughout Scotland.

 If you’d like to peruse more options, you could view our full collection of holiday homes, lodges and holiday cottages in Scotland.